-Iliotibial band (friction) syndrome is a common cause of lateral knee pain related to intense physical activity resulting in chronic inflammation.
+Iliotibial band (friction) syndrome is a common cause of lateral knee pain related to intense physical activity resulting in chronic inflammation of the fat adjacent to the iliotibial band (ITB).
 Alternatively, the same pathology can occur over the greater trochanter and is considered the same diagnosis.

-Commonly affect young patients who are physically active, most often long-distance runners or cyclists.
-The exact prevalence is unknown, but one study has found the prevalence among actively training marines to be higher than 20% 5.
+Iliotibial band syndrome commonly affects young patients who are physically active, most often long-distance runners or cyclists.
+The exact prevalence is unknown, but one study has found the prevalence among actively-training marines to be higher than 20% 5.
 Iliotibial band syndrome accounts for 12% of running-related overuse injuries 4.

-The following physical factors are reported to be associated with the development of the syndrome 4:
+The following physical factors are reported to be associated with the development of iliotibial band syndrome 4:

 - limb length discrepancy